AmonRayfa/mabe/CONTRIBUTING.md

 The linters and formatters work through git hooks, so they will run automatically when you commit changes.
 However, it's best to also run them manually before committing changes to avoid failing the commit hook.

-To make sure **Trunk** is managing the git hooks, you can run the following command:
+To make sure the **Trunk CLI** is managing the git hooks, you can run the following command:

 ```sh
 npm run trunk git-hooks sync